 The tasks that eat up your team’s time look small when you list them one by one.
 Copying form submissions into a spreadsheet.
 Chasing an invoice that went out three weeks ago.
 Sending a follow-up to someone who enquired on Friday afternoon.
-Pulling together a report from three different systems.
+Pulling a report together from three different systems.

 None of it is complicated.
 All of it takes longer than it should.
 And while your team is doing it, they are not doing the work that earns money.